Ghini/ghini.desktop-docs.i18n/doc/installing.rst

-      In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named ``ghide``, use git to download the sources to a directory named ``~/Local/github/Ghini/ghini.desktop``, and connect this git checkout
+      In short it will install dependencies which can't be satisfied in a virtual environment, then it will create a virtual environment named as your selected branch (e.g.: ``ghini-3.1``), use git to download the sources to a directory named ``~/Local/github/Ghini/ghini.desktop``,
-      to the ``ghini-1.0`` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies in the virtual environment, and finally it creates the ``ghini`` startup script.
+      and connect this git checkout to the ``ghini-3.1`` branch (this you can consider a production line), it then builds ghini, downloading all remaining dependencies in the virtual environment, and finally it creates the ``ghini`` startup script.

       If you have ``sudo`` permissions, it will be placed in ``/usr/local/bin``, otherwise in your ``~/bin`` folder.